labex-labs/open-source-labs/python/python-mastery/lab-ex8-5-learn-about-managed-generators/step2.md

 # Generators as Tasks Serving Network Connections

-Create a file `server.py` and put the following code into it:
+In the file `server.py` and put the following code into it:

 ```python
 # server.py